 This happened to me.
-I had learned and learned well so many things that were not based on the Scriptures (even though I thought they were), but as soon as I started to dig deep into the Word, I had to put aside most of what I have learned and then start aligning my beliefs to the Holy Scriptures, and not only to those few verses I liked and were out of context.
-Oh, How I love my Lord and His Word who is forever true!
+I had learned and learned well so many things that were not grounded in the Scriptures (even though I thought they were), but as soon as I started to dig deep into the Word, I had to put aside most of what I have learned and start aligning my beliefs (and conscience) to the Holy Scriptures, and not only to those few verses I liked and were out of context.
+Oh, how I love my Lord and His Word which is forever true!

 Grudem lists several reasons on “Why Should Christians Study Theology?
 Why should Christians study systematic theology?
 That is, why should we engage in the process of collecting and summarizing the teachings of many individual Bible passages on particular topics?
 Why is it not sufficient simply to continue reading the Bible regularly every day of our lives? :

 “1.The basic reason for studying systematic theology, then, is that it enables us to teach ourselves and others what the whole Bible says, thus fulfilling the second part of the Great Commission.

 * First, studying theology helps us overcome our wrong ideas (rebellious ideas).